v3he/v3he.github.io/_posts/2022-08-16-hackthebox-retired.md

 ```
 {: .nolineno }

-Ignoring image folders, we can see another page besides `default.html`, let's see what `beta.html` contains.
+Another result apart from the ones we know has been listed, let's see what `beta.html` contains.

 ![Beta Page](beta-page.png)